bsommardahl/farsight-book/graveyard.md

 Jesus talks about cutting off an arm or taking out an eye.
 Extreme?
 From an earthly perspective yes, from an eternal perspective, no.

 Corey: never an excuse to sin.
 "But what if I'm starving to death.
 Can't I steal?"
-Nope, better to die in hunger and enter the eternal banquet.
+Nope, better to die in hunger and enter the eternal banquet. -- JT: Stealing to eat is a statement that you don't trust God, taking matters into your own hands because you don't believe God's plan is good enough.

+## Christian Atheism

 Christian atheism is sneaky!
 Blind obedience for obedience sake